-Hope Beneath Our Feet, Restoring Our Place in the Natural World is a new anthology of essays by well-known and lesser known authors who responded to this question: In the midst of environmental crisis, how can we live NOW?
+Hope Beneath Our Feet, Restoring Our Place in the Natural World is a new anthology of essays by authors who responded to this question: In the midst of environmental crisis, how can we live NOW?

 The book’s genesis is the work of Martin Keogh, its Editor.
 In the forward, Martin describes how his children expressed a sense of hopelessness about the future as they considered climate change or nuclear war—challenges that dwarf our sense of being able to make a difference.
 He wondered how human beings can keep hope and live well in very uncertain times.
 In 2006 Martin issued a call to writers to submit an essay answering the question above.

 The book is published by North Atlantic Press and is now in its third printing – barely a month after its release.